-Our lawyers represent clients in Victoria as well as in Canada’s North.
+Our lawyers represent clients in Victoria and all across British Columbia and Canada, including Canada’s North.
 The firm is headquartered in Victoria.

 Devlin Gailus was founded in 2005 by Christopher Devlin and John Gailus, two practitioners located in Western Canada who are well-known and respected within the Aboriginal law bar in Canada.
 In 2014, Devlin Gailus incorporated as Devlin Gailus Westaway.
 In 2015, Tim Watson became a director and shareholder.
 In 2016, the firm’s name changed to DGW Law Corporation, doing business as Devlin Gailus Watson.

 Christopher Devlin is called to the bars of British Columbia, Alberta and the Northwest Territories.
 Christopher is past Chair of the CBA’s National Aboriginal Law Section, and currently sits on that section’s Law Reform Committee.
 He has appeared at all levels of court, including the Supreme Court of Canada.
 He is consistently recognized by Lexpert as a leading Canadian lawyer in Aboriginal law.